WillSullivan/idownvotedbecause/codereview/itsbroken.md

 Read more about this topic in [this meta answer](https://codereview.meta.stackexchange.com/a/3650/120114).

 ## Why this is worth a downvote {#whythisisworthadownvote}
 If code reviews were given on broken code, then when the code is fixed, the existing answers would likely become invalidated.
-This would was the time of the users who supplied the reviews.
+This would waste the time of the users who supplied the reviews.

 ## What to do next {#whattodonext}
 Fix your code, and ensure you gave enough description of what the code should do.
 Also, ensure that the title descibes the code and not your goals for code review.